AndreMontorio/Template-library-components-VueJs/docs/components/functional-component.md

 # functional-component

 Wow!
-This component is awesome.
+This rolling is awesome.

 ## Example